totalspectrum/spin2cpp/doc/spin.md

 The `REGLOAD` and `REGEXEC` Spin2 instructions are not supported at this time, mainly because they depend on a particular layout of memory in the Spin2 interpreter.

+### Detecting FlexSpin versus PNut

+FlexSpin understands a special comments that start with `{$flexspin` and treats these as regular code.
+PNut will ignore these comments, so this provides a way to mix FlexSpin specific code and PNut specific code.
+See the preprocessor section above ("Special Preprocessor Comments") for further details and an example.